isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 **Which web browser is recomended to use when working with the site?**

 We recomend using Google Chrome browser.
 We currently will display a chart slightly off when working with workbooks on a FireFox browser.
-Also, if you use internet explorer you will be unable to create a cohort when using the cohort filter feature pag at this time.
+Also, if you use Internet Explorer you will be unable to create a cohort when using the cohort filter feature pag at this time.

 Data Access
 ###########